dhakb/demo-shop/README.md

 # DemoShop [preview](https://demo-shop-storefront.herokuapp.com/)

-### About and challanges
+### About and challenges

  The DemoShop project was pioneering activity from which much has been learned.
 Main goal was to play around React class components and Redux Toolkit.
- Faced a few challanges in terms of interacting with grapql server from class components using apollo client for the reason didn't want to use deprecated tools.
+ Faced a few challenges in terms of interacting with Graphql server from class components using apollo client for the reason didn't want to use deprecated tools.
 Thanks to Redux Toolkit and its RTK Query job got done.

+Working with GraphQL endpoints are as it's described bellow.
+When visiting website user receives category names and currency options.
+Depending on it renders navbar.
+If user visits category fetches products only for specific category.
+If user visits products page, receives all information about this product.
+Once data is fetched it's persisted in the redux store to enhance performance and avoid unnecessary fetching.

 ## Features and stack